Anarion-zuo/GitBook_Algorithm/introduction-to-algorithm.md

 ### Basic Idea

+Dynamic programming is to memorized and reuse the solutions to some subproblems that help solve the problem.
+Dynamic programming is basically memorizations and iterations, to avoid duplicating work of the same kind.

+- DP = “careful brute force”
+- DP = guessing + recursion + memorization
+- DP = shortest paths in some topological DAG

-1. Define subproblems.
+1. Define subproblems -> number of subproblems
-2. Guess a part of the result.
+2. Guess a part of the solution -> number of guesses
-3. Recurrence
+3. Related subproblem solutions -> time per subproblem
-4. Recurse + Memorize or Bottom-up.
+4. Recurse + Memorize or Bottom-up -> check the subproblem recurrence is acyclic i.e. has topological order and total time
-5. Original problem.
+5. Original problem solved -> extra time to collect and conclude from the subproblems

+time = number of subproblems * time/subproblem

 ### Example: Fibonacci Numbers